cassavalabs/mint-showcase/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 CassavaLand is a platform that allows users to create, explore and sell extra-ordinary NFTs across multiple blockchains.
-The platform allows users to import their existing NFT collection, customize their profile and share to friends on social media.        |
+The platform allows users to import their existing NFT collection, customize their profile and share to friends on social media.

+Cassavaland NFT factory contract [Bttc scan](https://testnet.bttcscan.com/address/0x31b5da73d8c972b84193b7af0d8503bfd01a4583)

 ### Built With